camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/aws-marketplace.md

 make kube && make
 ```

-Makefiles are difficult to read and execute a lot of steps without much description on what's happening, so I will attempt to transform them into a step-by-step explanation of what's going on.
+Makefiles are difficult to read and execute a lot of steps without much insight on what is happening, so the following is a step-by-step explanation of what these commands do.

 ### Create a cluster